 The Pet Match Adoption Center is open to the public for adoptions and animal viewing from 11:30 am to 6:00 pm Saturday and Sunday, from 11:30 am to 6:00 pm Tuesday through Thursday and 11:30 am to 7 pm on Friday.
 The staff and volunteers are here seven days a week to care for the animals.

 AAWL & SPCA gets about 98% of our animals from Maricopa County Animal Care and Control.
 We select animals that are at immediate risk of euthanasia due to overcrowding.

 Yes.
 We employ two part-time veterinarians, who are assisted by a skilled team of full-time veterinary technicians.
 Our veterinary staff's time and talents are directed entirely to caring for animals in our shelter.
 Our veterinarians are board-certified.

-By law, all stray dogs over three months of age need to be taken to Maricopa Animal Care and Control (MCACC), for a stray hold to give owners a central location to claim their animals.
+All strays over three months of age should be taken to Maricopa Animal Care and Control (MCACC), for a stray hold to give owners a central location to claim their animals.
 For stray cats you have two choices: you can take the cat to MCACC or Arizona Humane Society (AHS).
 There is a surrender fee for both facilities.
 Other suggestions if you've found a pet: